advaitrc/TeenageInvestor/README.md

-# memory-game
+# Teenage Investor
-A pictorial memory game.
+A blog on investing knowledge and tips targeted for younger audiences Uses html css and bootstrap